What is durability of concrete?

 - Durability is the capacity to withstand significant wear and tear for an extended period of time.

 - It is an ability to perform satisfactorily in any exposure condition to which it is subjected over a long period of time.

 - Factors such as concrete ingredients, proportioning of concrete mix, and placing &curing methods, all affect the ultimate durability and life span of concrete structure

 The more the structure durable, the more it will be long-lasting.
-So, Everybody loves their property and want to stay as long as possible.
-In case of building it must be safe as well as economical considering the durability of the building.
+So, Everybody loves their property and wants to stay as long as possible.
+In the case of building it must be safe as well as economical considering the durability of the building.

 The concrete should be mixed thoroughly to form a homogeneous mixture.
 If it is not mixed thoroughly then all the ingredients of the mixture like cement, sand, and aggregate could not touch each other and can not get the required strength.

 It can be done with the help of a mixture of about 15 to 25 rotation of mixture with the limiting capacity of mixture pots.
 If concrete is mixing with hand manually then it should be mixed by stirring all gradient up and down for more than 10 times.